Pidu2/project2-dkm/JOURNAL.md

   * Continously update final document "layout"
   * Look for more opinions on VSS in SSI scenario
   * Write mail to longplay.me
+## 07.04.2020
+* Looked for more opinions on VSS -> don't think there exist any.
+* Apps...